Rookie0008/distillm/README.md

 Follow the instructions provided in the documentation to prepare your data correctly, ensuring the model can load and train properly.

-Alternatively, you can also change the `CKPT` variable in each script to the corresponding model name to enable Transformers to download the base models automatically.
-For example, set `CKPT="gpt2-large"` in `scripts/gpt2/sft/sft_large.sh` causes download of the gpt2-large base model from the HugginFace model hub.

 # Train
 We provide example commands for transformer_iwslt_de_en model.